SaiKrishnaMohan7/Playground/k8s/README.md

     - This will make the app too dependent on the K8s API
   - Other way is to do DNS lookup (don't know how to yet), allowed by k8s
     - When a client does this, a single IP address is returned which is the ClsuterIP of the service BUT when creating a service, if we set `spec.clusterIP=None` (This is how you declare headless service), the pod(s)'s IP is returned (What if there are multiple pods?)
+- All it does is create DNS entries (no LoadBalancing against Endpoint pods)

 ```YAML
 apiVersion: v1